Surfers Paradise, Queensland: History

 Little remains of the early vegetation or natural features of the area and even the historical association of the beachfront development with the river is tenuous.
 The early subdivision pattern remains, although later reclamation of the islands in the Nerang River as housing estates (e.g. Chevron Island), and the bridges to those islands, have created a contrast reflected in subdivision and building form.
 Some early remnants survived such as Budds Beach — a low-scale open area on the river which even in the early history of the area was a centre for boating, fishing and swimming.

+In the early 2010s, the annual Surfers Paradise Festival was held in March and April.
+It was a celebration of local music, food, fashion, film and art and is a key driver of the Gold Coast's long-term cultural development.
+Across the four weekends of the festival, the Surfers Paradise precinct was transformed into a vibrant showcase of the Gold Coast's emerging arts and cultural scene.The festival comprised an accessible mix of family events, exhibitions, live music, street markets and short film screenings.

-Some minor changes have occurred in extending the road along the beachfront since the early subdivision and The Esplanade road is now a focus of activity, with supporting shops and restaurants.
+By 2020, minor changes had occurred in extending the road along the beachfront since the early subdivision and The Esplanade road is now a focus of activity, with supporting shops and restaurants.
 The intensity of activity, centred on Cavill, Orchid and Elkhorn Avenues, is reflected in the density of development.
 Of all places on the Gold Coast the high-rise buildings in this area constitute a dominant and enduring image visible from as far south as Coolangatta and from the mountain resorts of the hinterland.